 Also please remember although Twig End Farm arrangements may contain herbs, they are not intended for consumption.
 Keep away from pets, children and hungry teenagers.

-Yes, we deliver our arrangements and buckets of blooms within Genesee County.
+Yes, we deliver our arrangements within Genesee County.
 The cost for delivery is $5 to zip codes 48502, 48503, 48504 and 48505.
 For all other zip codes within Genesee County, the cost for delivery is $15.
 Delivery is also available for flower subscriptions.
 Please inquire via the contact page for pricing.

-Thank you for asking!
+Thanks for asking!
 No, we do not do weddings at this time.
-We do, however, sell buckets of blooms to DIY brides.
-You can read about buckets of blooms on our flowers page.
-If you would like our lovely local flowers on your big day without making your own bouquets or arrangements, the Flint area has a number of incredible freelance florists and floral designers.
+If you would like our lovely local flowers on your big day, the Flint area has a number of incredible freelance florists and floral designers.
 These florists can purchase blooms from Twig End Farm to incorporate into your wedding flowers; please contact me (Janie) via the contact page for recommendations.